sah/java-tutorial/04-Testing-Apps.md

 The Test Class
 ---

-A `src/test/java/com/yourcompany/WebDriverDemoShootout.java` file was created in your `sauce-tutorial` directory by Maven.
+A `src/test/java/com/yourcompany/WebDriverDemoShootout.java` file was created in your `sauce-project` directory by Maven.
 It's reproduced below.
 We ran these 8 tests previously and you can view them in your [Sauce Labs tests page](https://saucelabs.com/tests).